 QIP offers a range of accreditation services to support Aboriginal and Torres Strait Islander health and community services with continuous quality improvement to enhance support, care and/or service delivery.

-Accreditation for Aboriginal and Torres Strait Islander Services
+Aboriginal and Torres Strait Islander Services accreditation, certification and verification options

 Aboriginal and Torres Strait Islander Services include a variety of health, care, well-being and support services specifically targeted to the needs of Aboriginal and Torres Strait Islander people and their families, throughout Australia and surrounding islands.